 2. I resolve to provide you with so much top-notch useless trivia that you, like me, will feel compelled to bore people to death at dinner parties by cluing them in on oodles of factoids – from details of Led Zeppelin’s greatest sex orgies, to the dates and places of all of Keith Richards’ and Paul McCartney’s drug busts.

 3. I resolve to rail against extraneous ornament and to kill my darlings to the extent possible.

 4. I resolve to never again describe an artist, song or album as iconic, a word I decided was totally useless after hearing CNN’s Wolf Blitzer once use it to describe Ferris Bueller’s Day Off.

 5. I resolve to make thicker my thinly-veiled references to high school friends and foes.

-6. I resolve never to use the terms enhanced interrogation techniques, ninja, bootstraps, selfie, bucket list, growth hacker, hashtag, spiritual journey, or mindfulness.
+6. I resolve never to use the terms dumpster fire, bae, humblebrag, growth hacker, hashtag, or on fleek.

 7. I resolve to warn male blog followers to stop reading my posts if they experience an erection lasting longer than 4 hours.

 8. I resolve to warn all blog followers to stop reading my posts if they experience anxiety, headache, nausea, vomiting, loss of appetite, constipation, dry mouth, diarrhea, skin rash or restless leg syndrome.
 OR if they are pregnant or plan to become pregnant (ladies, stay away from the afflicted blog follower in resolution #7.)